adriatic/RADC/docs/02-how to/Develop stripe/02-Part 1.md

   })
 },
 ```
+At this point we finshed the base RedwoodJS app, provisioned with Authentication.
+Integration with [Stripe](https://stripe.com/) comes next.

+---
+---
 ## List Subscriptions

 We're now starting our first real task, so first step back and look up the internet if someone, maybe, has already done that and has a neat github repo to copy paste.
 The internet is a magical place and such repo indeed exists, and David Price himself contributed to it.
 I invite you to try to this redwood/stripe example [here](https://github.com/redwoodjs/example-store-stripe) and there is even a live demo [here](https://superstore-redwood-stripe.netlify.app/)